GTG Nord hydrogen grid

 The costs for the pipeline will amount up to 250 million euros.
 By utilising existing infrastructure, the costs are significantly lower than for a completely new construction.

-Meeting the needs of (industrial) customers along the route and in the downstream distribution grid
+Meeting the needs of (industrial) customers along the route

 FAQ: Hydrogen transport